braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_template.md

 - **HTML email editor:** Select your template from the **Link Management** tab.
 - **Drag & Drop Editor:** Select **Content** then **Link Management**.
 You will see all the links present in your email and can add the template from there.
 To access link templates in the Drag & Drop Editor, you must have [link aliasing]({{site.baseurl}}/user_guide/message_building_by_channel/email/templates/link_aliasing/) turned on.

-![Link Management tab in the Drag and Drop Editor with an example list of link templates.][1]
+![Link Management tab in the Drag-and-Drop Editor with an example list of link templates.][1]

 ## Managing link templates